 | Late Qing Xuantong Da Qing Silver Coin (Curved Whisker Dragon) MS62 | 12-14% |

-Overall Trend: High-grade certified coins + rare varieties simultaneously possess the highest appreciation rates.
-Republic of China silver coins generally have a slightly higher appreciation rate than late Qing silver coins (due to higher market activity), but rare late Qing silver coins (e.g., provincial types, top-tier dragon dollars) can match or even surpass top-tier Republic of China coins.
+Overall trend: High-grade certified items + rare variants simultaneously have the highest appreciation rates.
+The appreciation rate of Republic era silver dollars is slightly higher than that of late Qing silver dollars (due to higher market activity), but rare late Qing silver dollars (such as local province variants, top-tier dragon dollars) can catch up with or even surpass top-tier Republic items.

 III.
 Comprehensive Comparison of the Two Periods